romankiss/R-IoT/Projects/2022/IoT-TTN-To-Azure/README.md

 <h3>Azure IoT Central Application</h3>

-Our integration (subscribing) to the TTN is done, so we can see the device messages (Raw Data) in the IoT Central App.
+Our integration (subscribing) to the TTN is done, so we can see the device messages (Raw Data) in the IoT Central App:
 <h4>Raw Data</h4>

 <img width="640" alt="AzureDeviceInfo" src="https://user-images.githubusercontent.com/30365471/218278994-85e65e13-3510-44b6-af61-90d916eb6ed1.png">